medmen/dokuwiki-plugin-foldablelist/README.md

 </foldablelist>
 ```
 this will show only the first 2 items

+#### new in 2022:

+added config-options for CSS and separate Button-Up and Button-Down

+foldablelist will now work with ordered lists (ol) too ;-)

 ## why use?
 people like to put "important stuff" on startpage and the department i work in is not different.